xjanzen/stock-analysis/README.md

     Cells(4 + i, 3).Value = endingPrice / startingPrice - 1
     Next i
 ```
-To speed this up and only require a single loop through all the data we changed the code to use arrays so we could loop through the arrays as we went through each row in the data and change the stock we were looking at depending on the row:
+To speed this up and only require a single loop through all the data we changed the code to use arrays so we could loop through the arrays as we went through each row in the data and change the stock we were looking at depending on the row, storing each stocks data in the arrays as we went:
 ```
     For i = 2 To RowCount